Kolporter Holding

-Kolporter sp. z o.o. is a Polish company.
-It was established in the 1990s by Krzysztof Klicki and has its headquarters in Kielce.
+Kolporter sp. z o.o. is a Polish company, specialising in fast-moving consumer goods.
+It was established in 1990 by Krzysztof Klicki, initially to distribute copies of Gazeta Wyborcza to PSS "Społem" stores, and has its headquarters in Kielce.
 It has made the Top 500 Polish Companies rankings in Polityka and Rzeczpospolita several times.

-Its name comes from its initial business, the distribution of newspapers and magazines.
+Its name comes from its initial business, the distribution (colportage) of newspapers and magazines.
 The name Kolporter means "distributor" in Polish.
 Now there are over a dozen companies in many sectors of the Polish market that are part of the Kolporter.
+Since 1997, Kolporter also runs a chain of newsagent kiosks and convenience stores throughout the country.

 Sponsorship

 Kolporter was a sponsor of Korona Kielce football team.